James K. Polk: 11th President: The Dark Horse

 Fifty-Four Forty or Fight!

 The lesser-known James Polk, defeated Clay in the election, which was a great shock to the public.
 He gained the title "the Dark Horse" when he became the 11th American President.
 He served one term from 1845 to 1849.
 Just as he promised in his campaign slogan, "all of Texas and all of Oregon," Texas was admitted as the 28th state on December 29, 1845, and Oregon's boundaries were established through a treaty with Great Britain the following year during Polk's administration.

-Oregon's treaty did not come easily and was taken with great caution.
-Early on, extremists shouted "Fifty-four forty or fight!"
+Oregon's treaty did not come easily, and many were cautious about accepting it.
+Early on, extremists shouted, "Fifty-four forty or fight!"
 The latitude 54'40' was the southern boundary of Russian Alaska.
 Polk did not want to start a war with Great Britain and realized it was unlikely all of Oregon would be taken without a full war.
-Fortunately, Britain also had the same reservations against war.
-Instead, they compromised allowing Britain to extend the Canadian border along the 49th parallel from the Rockies to the Pacific.
+Fortunately, Britain also had the same reservations against the war.
+Instead, they compromised, allowing Britain to extend the Canadian border along the 49th parallel from the Rockies to the Pacific.
 Unfortunately, the British minister initially declined.
-When Polk reasserted that America wanted the entire area, he settled for his original assertion with the exception of the southern tip of Vancouver Island.
-Peace was found, and the treaty was officially signed in 1846.
+When Polk reasserted that America wanted the entire area, he settled for his original assertion except for the southern tip of Vancouver Island.
+Eventually, they found peace when they signed the treaty in 1846.

 Why Was James K Polk Important in the Mexican American War?

 California was one of the more difficult territories to gain control of.
 Polk offered Mexico $20 million-plus settlement of damage claims that were owed to Americans in return for both what we now know as California and New Mexico.
 Mexican leaders declined since they did not feel that they could give half the country and remain in power; therefore, Polk sent General Zachary Taylor to the area on the Rio Grande.